oVirt/ovirt-site/source/feature/gluster-import-existing-cluster.html.md

 ## User Work flow

-1. Click on **New** in Clsuter Main Tab, the Create Cluster dialog opens
+1. Click on **New** in Cluster Main Tab, the Create Cluster dialog opens
 2. Select **Enable Gluster Service** and **Import existing gluster configuration** checkboxes.
 3. Enter the IP Address/Host name of any server in the cluster
 4. Wait for the **Fingerprint** to load, and make sure we are communicating with the correct host